awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-api.md

 ### DescribeReservedElasticsearchInstanceOfferings<a name="es-configuration-api-actions-describereservedelasticsearchinstanceofferings"></a>

-Describes the available reserved instance offerings for a given region\.
+Describes the available Reserved Instance offerings for a given region\.

 #### Syntax<a name="w3ab1c43b7c27b5"></a>